The Fourth Gospel: "Signs" and "Believing"

 See also "work," "glory/glorify," "the hour," "will of God"

-V. The Last and Greatest "Sign" is the Cross!
+VI) The Last and Greatest "Sign" is the Cross!

-a) the last mention of "signs" comes after the passion narrative (20:30-31)
+a) The last mention of "signs" comes after the passion narrative (20:30-31)

-b) "sign" refers to the death and resurrection of Jesus in 2:18-22
+b) "Sign" refers to the death and resurrection of Jesus in 2:18-22

-c) so does the related verb "to indicate, signify, to show by sign" in 12:31-33; 18:32 (cf. Exod 4:8-9; Num 14:11, 22)
+c) So does the related verb "to indicate, signify, to show by sign" in 12:31-33; 18:32 (cf. Exod 4:8-9; Num 14:11, 22)

-d) verb "lifted up" implies crucifixion in 3:13-15; 8:28-30 (cf. Num 21:8-9; Isa 43:10-13; etc.)
+d) Verb "lifted up" implies crucifixion in 3:13-15; 8:28-30 (cf. Num 21:8-9; Isa 43:10-13; etc.)

-e) in the passion narrative, the cross functions to bring people to believe (19:35-37; cf. Zech 12:10 - 13:1)
+e) In the passion narrative, the cross functions to bring people to believe (19:35-37; cf. Zech 12:10 - 13:1)

-f) the death of Jesus is the "completion" of his "work" (cf. 4:34; 5:36; 17:4, 23; and 19:28, 30)
+f) The death of Jesus is the "completion" of his "work" (cf. 4:34; 5:36; 17:4, 23; and 19:28, 30)

 Return to the Introductory Materials for the Fourth Gospel